marquee/proto/README.md

 e.g. `$ proto -i my_project` creates a folder called `my_project` in the current working directory

     my_project/
-        markup.jade       - the source for the markup code script.coffee     - the source for the script code style.styl        - the source for the style code settings.json     - settings for the project, specifically extra libraries to include into the page notes.md          - a place for extra notes
+        markup.pug        - the source for the markup code script.coffee     - the source for the script code style.sass        - the source for the style code settings.json     - settings for the project, specifically extra libraries to include into the page notes.md          - a place for extra notes